Erwinvandervalk/erwinvandervalk.github.io/_posts/2021-11-15-well-written-tests.md

 ---
 layout: post
-title:  "Characteristics of good automated tests"
+title:  "Characteristics of well written tests"
-date:   2021-11-10 09:47:57 +0100
+date:   2021-11-15 09:47:57 +0100
 categories: unit-testing, practices
 ---

+We don't write tests 'just for fun', but because we believe that it brings certain important benefits.
+Without (enough of) these benefits, it's just overhead and useless ceremony.
+So the question is, what are the characteristics that make unit testing worth while?
+And what issues should we avoid?

-When writing automated (unit?) tests, what do you consider to be a good test vs a bad test?
-When speaking to various people, and reviewing a LOT of code, i'm finding that many people have different thoughts and idea's about this.
+When speaking to various people and reviewing a LOT of code, i'm finding that many people have different thoughts and idea's about this.
 I'm quite passionate about automated testing, so I figured I'd jot down my own thoughts here.

 > I started writing a completely different blog post..
 Then from there, this post started to form.. then it became too big.
 WAY to big.
 So I cut it down so I can at least get something out.
 Hopefully, I'll be able to post the others soon as well.